infor-design/enterprise-wc/src/components/ids-button/README.md

 - `iconAlign` {string} Defines which side to align the Button's icon against, can be 'start' or 'end'
 - `tabIndex` {string | number} Sets the internal Button element's `tabIndex` property for controlling focus
 - `text` {string} API-level method of setting a button's text content.
 This will become the content of the slotted text node when set
+- `type` {string} Passes a 'type' attribute for a standard HTMLButtonElement into the IdsButton's ShadowRoot-contained button element
 - `tooltip` {string} Sets up a string based tooltip
 - `square` {boolean} whether the corners of the button as an icon-button are angled/90°
 - `width` {string} Sets width of button.
 Accepts percent, pixels, rem, etc.